-While we don’t consider ourselves city lovers, we sure enjoy this city!
-From its history and its culture to the shopping and the food, Madrid is one of our all time favorite city vacation locations!
+We don’t consider ourselves city lovers, but we absolutely fell in love with this city!
+From its history and its culture to the shopping and the food, Madrid is one of our all time favorite vacation locations!

-We were only there for about five days but within that time we were able to explore some of the top attractions and eat and some of the most delicious restaurants.
+We were only there for about five days but within that time we were able to explore some of the top attractions and eat at some of the most delicious restaurants.

 This popular Mexican joint is located at the corner of Calle de la Abada and Calle de la Salud… Each tako is made with slow-cooked, pulled meat (pork, chicken, beef, and chorizo).
 Some are garnished with fresh herbs such as cilantro while others are topped with fresh fruits and veggies such as pineapples and onions.
 Squeeze a bit of lime and squirt a dash of hot sauce, if you’d like, then grab an ice cold Corona to enjoy!

 If you’re lucky enough to stubble upon this place like we did, you’re in for a real treat.
 The moment you walk into Cortezo Yatai Market, it’s as if you’ve opened a portable to Asia itself.
 The Yatai Market is a new addition to Madrid’s foodie scene.
 This market unites several Asian vendors under one roof.
 You can grab ramen from one place, sushi from another, bao, pad thai, you name it.
 They have it all!